freenas/freenas-docs/userguide/system.rst

 By default, the system will automatically check for updates and will issue an alert when a new update becomes available.
-To disable this default, uncheck the box "Automatically check for updates".
+To disable this default, uncheck the box :guilabel:`Automatically check for updates`.

 #ifdef freenas
 This screen also shows which software branch, or train, the system is